Beginning of Main Content

 - Report a change of job to CPA Ontario via PERT within 90 days of moving into a different job with the same or new employer

-Not all Work Opportunities Meet Practical Experience Competency Requirements
+Not all Work Opportunities and Environments Meet Practical Experience Competency Requirements

 Use these handy resources to determine if your current or prospective work meets the necessary competency requirements to start reporting your practical experience in PERT: